narner/MyWebsite/content/_index.md

 I'm a developer and researcher working in the field of Human-Computer Interaction.
 I live and work in San Francisco, California.

-I've written a lot of software for work, open-source projects, freelance and personal projects.
-You can check out some of the things I've worked on on the [Projects](/projects_and_work) page.
+You can explore a variety of projects I've contributed to—spanning work assignments, open-source contributions, freelance gigs, and personal endeavors—on my [Projects](/projects_and_work) page.

 &nbsp;